Blumira/Logmira/README.md

 <li>gporeport.xml is also included inside the zip, but gives an overview of the settings within the backup</li>
 </ul>

-<h2>Logmira - Full Verbosity/Debug Files - Depreciated in favor of Sysmon and the fact that 5156 is unnecessarily loud</h2>

 <h2>Exporting a GPO </h2>
 (what we've done to create the zip files above, and what should be done for GPO Backups)
 <ol>